editing

 Editor-in-Chief, Researcher, 2019 — 2020

-The Saint Foundation was founded to protect New York City nightlife memorabilia — a daunting task, since most items sought were intended to be temporary or fully discardable: event posters, invites, setlists, costumes, vinyl records, and more.
+The Saint Foundation was founded to protect New York City nightlife memorabilia — a challenging task, as most items sought and preserved were intended to be discardable: posters, printed invites, set lists, costumes, vinyl, and more.

-The best minds of New York nightlife in the 70s and 80s were lost to AIDS and much of their work was lost with them.
-The Saint Foundation's archives tell a list history.
+Adding to the challenge is the fact that the greatest minds of New York nightlife in the 1980s were lost to AIDS, and sadly, much of their work was lost with them.
+The Saint Foundation's archives exist to tell a lost history.

-The organisation is an arm of The Saint at Large, the company behind the annual Black Party in New York City.
-Thanks to the dedication of a few nightlife enthusiasts, The Saint Foundation has preserved an impressive collection that includes original art by Robert Mapplethorpe, Keith Haring, Andy Warhol, and other lost luminaries.
+The organization is an arm of The Saint at Large, the production company behind the Black Party — a legendary gay dance that has occurred every year in New York since 1981.
+Thanks to the dedication of some dedicated nightlife enthusiasts, The Saint Foundation has preserved original art by Robert Mapplethorpe, Keith Haring, Andy Warhol, and other gay luminaries, and it has digitised music sets and recordings from some of New York's most famous DJs.

-I worked on an oral history project for the organisation's blog: I found and interviewed men who experienced New York's storied disco past.
-Sadly, the Covid-19 pandemic and other financial factors shuttered most of the organisation's work in 2020.
+I worked on an oral history project for the organization's blog: I found and interviewed men who experienced New York's storied past.

 Fort Troff